Editorial compare

 Cursor

-Cursor is now easiest to justify when the buying question is whether developers need a dedicated coding workspace that can orchestrate local and cloud agents across repos, not just a cheaper autocomplete seat inside an editor.
+Cursor is easiest to justify when developers need a dedicated coding workspace that can orchestrate local and cloud agents across repos, not just a cheaper autocomplete seat.
+Treat its Auto router as a governed usage policy as well as a quality setting, because some routing modes bill at the routed-model rate.

 Best for